Graviton-photon oscillation in alternative theories of gravity: Mixing in a diagravitational medium

-Therefore, as it is already well known, only $\mathcal{L}_4$ and $\mathcal{L}_5$ affect the propagation of GWs.
-It should be emphasized that we want to focus our attention on the mixing of gravitons with photons.
-Therefore, we are neglecting the backreaction of the scalar field into the background geometry when using expansion (\ref{gh}).
+and one recover GR for $\kappa_{\rm eff}=\kappa$.
+As we want to focus our attention on the mixing of gravitons with photons, we neglect the backreaction of the scalar field into the background geometry when using expansion (\ref{gh}).
 In addition, we will also neglect the effect of the coupling of the scalar field perturbations to the GWs, which can appear in generic situations, see for example \cite{Bettoni:2016mij}.
-Under the mentioned approximations, the first equation for the graviton-photon system in the presence of an external magnetic field, that is equation (\ref{pmetric}), is modified.
+Under the mentioned approximations and assuming again that the electromagnetic field is minimally coupled to gravity, the first equation for the graviton-photon system in the presence of an external magnetic field, that is equation (\ref{pmetric}), is modified.
 Now it reads

-where we have defined $\kappa_{\rm eff}=1/(\kappa\, G)$; so, we recover GR for $G=1/\kappa^2$, as can be noted also from Lagrangian (\ref{Hp}).
+where $\nu=-2\,\dot \kappa_{\rm eff}/\kappa_{\rm eff}$.
 We apply similar arguments to those used in the general relativistic case~\cite{Raffelt:1987im,Dolgov:2012be} reviewed in the previous section.
 It simplifies the treatment to consider that the modification on the propagation of GWs can be encapsulated in an effective diagravitational refractive index \cite{Cembranos:2018lcs}

-where, for simplicity, we will consider that these quantities are approximately constant during the interval of interest.
+For simplicity, we will consider that $\nu$ and $c_T$ are approximately constant during the interval of interest.
 Note that, even if the diagravitational refractive index could significantly separate from unity at early cosmic epochs, we will assume that both $|n_{\gamma}-1|\ll1$ and $|n_{\rm g}-1|\ll1$.
 Therefore, we have \cite{Cembranos:2018lcs}